Foreplay: Games

 Sexual role-playing or sex games can create sexual interest.
 These games can be played in a variety of situations, and have been enhanced by technology.
 This type of extended foreplay can involve SMS messaging (sexting), phone calls, online chat, or other forms of distance communication, which are intended to stimulate fantasizing about the forthcoming encounter.
-This tantalization builds up sexual tension.
+This form of foreplay does not require physical presence, as the tantalization builds sexual tension.

 A card or board game can be played for foreplay.
 The objective of the game is for the partners to indulge their fantasies.
 The loser can, for example, be required to remove clothing or give the winner a sensual foot massage or any other thing that the winner wants to try.
 A sensuous atmosphere can also be enhanced by candles, drinks, sensual food or suggestive clothing.
 Even a suggestion of the use of sex toys or the playing of games involving fetish, sexual bondage, or blindfolding is an indication of sexual interest.

 Some couples create sexual interest by watching erotic and pornographic videos.
 Role playing may involve the partners wearing costumes, to create and maintain a sexual fantasy.
 For variety, the partners can make up a (sexual) story together.
 One of them starts with a sentence and then the other continues until the story becomes sexually explicit, and it provides an opportunity for the partners to express their sexual fantasies.
 "Strangers for a day" is a role-playing game which consists of the couple playing roles of the first meeting between them.
 In a public meeting place, the partners pretend to be strangers meeting for the first time.
 The objective is for them to flirt and seduce the other, without doing or saying anything that they normally would not do or say at a first meeting.